HienTa2/airflow_gcp_pipeline/README.md

 ## Overview

-This project demonstrates an ETL pipeline using Apache Airflow and Google Cloud Platform (GCP) services.
+This project demonstrates an ETL pipeline using Data Fusion and Google Cloud Platform (GCP) services.
 The pipeline extracts data from Google Cloud Storage (GCS), transforms it in Cloud Data Fusion, and loads it into BigQuery for analysis.

 ---